-Sanjay Kumar teaches Academic Writing for Graduate students in the Departments of Gender Studies, Public Policy, , Nationalism Studies and Research and Thesis Writing for Graduate and Doctoral students of Legal Studies.
-He joined the Centre for Academic Writing in August, 2010.
-He was awarded PhD in English Language and Literature from Indian Institute of Technology (IIT) Delhi in 2010.
-He has twenty years of university teaching experience in courses related to English literature, Literature and Culture, Effective Communication Skills, Linguistics, in national technical universities and premier Business schools in India like the National institute of Technology(NIT) and Indian Institute of Management (IIM).
-Before joining CEU, he taught in Selye Janos University, Slovakia and International Business School(IBS)),Budapest.
-He also taught Academic Writing for graduate students and doctoral researchers in Corvinus University, Budapest during 2011-2013.
-He was the Director of Studies (DoS) for the Open Society Foundation(OSF), New York, pre-academic summer school's in Chiang Mai, Thailand.
+Sanjay Kumar Senior Lecturer at CAW teaches Academic Writing in the Departments of Gender Studies, Public Policy, Nationalism Studies and Research and Thesis Writing for Graduate and Doctoral students of Legal Studies since 2010.
+In 2020, he also co-designed and taught the course "Genres of Writing" for undergraduate students of BA (Culture, Politics and Society )Program of CEU Vienna.
+Sanjay holds a PhD in English Literature from Indian Institute of Technology (IIT) Delhi.
+He has twenty years of university teaching experience in courses related to English language, Literature and Culture, Effective Communication Skills, Linguistics, in national technical universities and premier Business schools in India like the National institute of Technology(NIT) and Indian Institute of Management (IIM).He was an Assistant Professor in English in the Department of Modern Philology, Selye Janos University, Slovakia and International Business School(IBS),Budapest.
+He also taught English and Academic Writing for undergraduate, graduate students and doctoral researchers in Corvinus University, Budapest.
+He was the Director of Studies (DoS) for the Open Society Foundation(OSF), New York, Pre-Academic summer school in Chiang Mai, Thailand.